pegros/PEG_LIST/help/sfpegListCmp.md

         if _CardList_ mode is used)
     * An optional  _menu_ property describing the row action menu (_name_, _mabel_ and optional _icon_ of each menu item) to be displayed in each tile / at the end of each data-table /tree-grid row (see _Row Actions_ below).
+    * An optional _variant_ property enables to alter the display of the tiles
+        * For now, two values are available, i.e. `base` for default tile box display or `timeline` for timeline like display (no box, vertical grey border under the icon)
+    * An optional _details_ property enabling to set a second list of fields (similar to the _fields_ one)
+        * setting this property activates an expand/collapse on the tile content
+        * when expanded, the fields of this list are displayed below the main ones in a _cardList_ mode
 * _Flatten Results?_ to activate fetched data JSON structure _flattening_ in order to let related record data being properly displayed within _DataTree_ or _TreeGrid_ components (which do not support displaying data from JSON sub-objects, as when related record fields are fetched)